thibaultmg/acm-rag-content/docs/acm/2.15/governance/main.md

   `stable-2.x-cluster-scoped`.
 Select the **All namespaces on the cluster (default)** installation mode.

+- You can install the Ansible Automation Platform Resource Operator on a different cluster than the hub cluster.
+If you install the Ansible Automation Platform Resource Operator on the hub cluster, the operator must be the same version as the Ansible Automation Platform Tower.

   **Note:** Ensure that the Ansible Automation Platform job template is idempotent when you run it.
 If you do not have Ansible Automation Platform Resource Operator, you can find it from the Red Hat OpenShift